cowboysdude/MMM-Comic/README.md

 # MMM-Comic
-Calvin and Hobbes comic strip for MM2
+Calvin and Hobbes or Frazz comic strip for MM2

   CLONE REPO